Join our shortlist to receive a reduced, but still incredibly informative, round-up of the month’s deadlines. Don’t worry, it’s totally free.

 Literistic caters to people who write poetry, fiction and nonfiction in Canada, the United States and Britain.
 We cover publications, contests, fellowships and residencies.
 Organizations can't pay to have themselves listed in Literistic and we aren't selling advertisements.
 This is just the straight goods: the most relevant deadlines presented to you simply and beautifully each and every month.

-Right now, Literistic costs $/month or $/year.
+Right now, Literistic costs $8.50/month or $58.00/year.
 If, after a month or two, you're not satisfied, you can have your money back.
 But, if you've been keeping track of the amount of time you spend managing deadlines every month and you consider that time to be worth roughly the price of a cup of coffee, it's an easy to decision to make.

 If you're interested, we're just getting started.
 Sign up below.